marciovmartins/futsite-microservices/doc/arch/ADR-001-Project-definition-and-initial-deploy.md

 ## DECISION

 We will use kotlin 1.5 jvm 16 as main programming language.
 Spring Boot with Maven as main framework.
 Junit and AssertJ as test suite.
-Gitlab as VCS, each domain or subdomain are going to be a maven module.
+Gitlab as VCS with Trunk-base development¹, each domain or subdomain are going to be a maven module.

 We will deploy the application using the gitlab pipelines on Heroku.